71. Moving lanes: How to make career changes without going backward, featuring Donna Burr.

 Professional women often feel torn between making decisions about motherhood and career advancement.
-There are many self-doubts and the feeling or expectation that mothers need to step back when their kids are young.
-There’s also a cultural belief and workplace assumption that they will not be able to manage motherhood and career progression.
+Many self-doubts and feelings or expectations that mothers need to step back when their kids are young.
+There's also a cultural belief and workplace assumption that they will not be able to manage motherhood and career progression.

 Dealing with ageism when job-hunting?